-On 01 February 2023 Fitch Ratings assigned the Bank a Long-Term Foreign-Currency Issuer Default Rating (IDR) of "B" with a stable outlook and a Viability Rating (VR) of "b".
+Fitch Ratings international rating agency on 08 February 2024 upgraded the Long-term Issuer Default Rating (IDR) of the bank by one notch from "B" to "B+" with a stable outlook.
+At the same time, the Bank's Viability Rating (VR) was raised from "b" to "b+".

-On 01 February 2023 Moody's Investors Service (Moody's) affirmed the Bank's B1 long-term local and foreign currency bank deposit ratings and changed the outlook on these ratings to stable from negative.

-Concurrently, Moody's affirmed the Bank's b1 Baseline Credit Assessment (BCA) and Adjusted BCA, Not Prime (NP) short-term local and foreign currency bank deposit ratings, the Bank's Ba3/NP long-term and short-term local and foreign currency Counterparty Risk Ratings (CRRs) and the Ba3(cr)/NP(cr) long-term and short-term Counterparty Risk Assessments (CR Assessments)
+Moody's Investors Service international rating agency on 31 January 2024 affirmed the B1 long-term local and foreign-currency deposit ratings of the Bank with Stable outlook, updating the Credit Opinion on the Bank: Concurrently, Moody's Investors Service affirmed the Bank's b1 Baseline Credit Assessment (BCA) and Adjusted BCA, Not Prime (NP) short-term local and foreign currency bank deposit ratings, the Bank's Ba3/NP long-term and short-term local and foreign currency Counterparty Risk Ratings (CRRs) and the Ba3(cr)/NP(cr) long-term and short-term Counterparty Risk Assessments (CR Assessments).